 I have always had an interest in costumes down through the ages, and traditional clothing from other countries, which I have mentioned before.
 The details here were astounding.

 I also wanted to find out more about the design, and I did quite a lot of searching online.
 Eventually I found an article written in 2006, at a newspaper called the Virginia-Pilot.
 The title reads, "Love of theater led to life's work in costume", and I was immediately hooked.
 It told the story of a lady, Joan Brumbach, who sewed her first costume for a doll at the age of 4.
 As the article continues, her mother made home decor, clothes, Halloween costumes for her three daughters, and the seed was sewn, no pun intended.
-She has had an interesting life and the article is a great read.
-If you are interested in such things, you can go to this link to read the article in full.
+She has had an interesting life and the article is a great read, but unfortunately when I check again the article had been removed.